Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** Programming is hard and rewarding.
 Learning by yourself how to resolve a problemw without seeing other people's code is awesome.

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/implement-map-on-a-prototype

+### Day 3: January 06, 2020 - Monday

+**Today's Progress**: I'm starting to understand more about functions and how map works!
+I've just coded a piece of work that I used to find complext before.
+Awesome!

+**Thoughts:** I think I'm improving every day.
+I can feel it!

+**Link(s) to work:** [Working with filter function at freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/implement-the-filter-method-on-a-prototype)